Google Pixel 9 Pro XL vs Motorola razr+ (2024)

 Which one is better?

-Grab the razr+ if you want a unique foldable design and a lighter 6.67oz weight.
+Grab the razr+ if you want a stylish foldable phone with that unique cover display - it's lighter and has a more modern design.

 Who should buy each?